 I finally decided to invest in a pc that could handle a few deep learning projects.
-I know I could always use AWS, but their is something to local processing that simplifies things.
-And also, I am totally dual-purposing and mining zclassic and etheruem on the side.
+I know I could always use AWS, but there is something to local processing that simplifies things.
+Also, I am totally dual-purposing and mining zclassic and etheruem on the side.

 After understanding my needs, here was my process of part selection…

 - Pick Your Motherboard.
 I choose a board with plenty of room to upgrade RAM, have multiple GPUs (up to 4), Wifi enabled, easy to use BIOS, and good price.